hapax/hapax.github.io/assets/reading.md

 #### 6. Conclusion <a id="sec-6" name="sec-6"></a>

-It would be nice to prove the MTMR timescale $\tau_A$ does what I expect it to do, i.e. give the time required for a $\Delta A$ change in
+It would be nice to prove more formally that the MTMR timescale
+$\tau_A$ is the time required for a $\Delta A$ change in $\langle A\rangle$, perhaps using similar techniques to Levitin and Toffoli.
-$\langle A\rangle$.
-It would also be interesting to explore how these timescales relate to the Margous-Levitin timescale in the case where we start in a ground state, for instance.
+It would also be interesting to explore how these timescales relate to other uncertainty relation timescales.
-These are formal problems in non-relativistic quantum mechanics.
-More intriguingly, it remains to connect this non-relativistic picture to the other rigorous interpretation of virtual particles as mediating interactions in quantum field theory.
+More intriguingly, it remains to connect this non-relativistic picture to the other rigorous interpretation of virtual particles as *off-shell* excitations mediating interactions in quantum field theory.

-I suspect a more complicated (or general) Fock space construction should illuminate the connection to the virtual or *off-shell* particles in the Feynman diagrams of relativistic quantum field theory.
-For instance, it would be interesting to consider a finite one-dimensional string, with Hamiltonian

-$$
-H_0 = \sum_q \hbar \omega_q \left(N_q + \frac{1}{2}\right), \quad H =
-H_0 + \lambda I,
-$$

-for some set of interactions $I$.

 #### References